 It is not possible to list all the factors that could lead to the decision to reject the takeoff.
-However, in order to help the Captain make a decision, the ECAM inhibits warnings that are not essential once the plane passes 80 kts and stops inhibiting them once the plane reaches 1500 ft AGL (or 2 min after lift-off, whichever occurs first).
+However, to help the Captain decide, the ECAM inhibits warnings that are not essential once the plane passes 80 kt and stops inhibiting them once the plane reaches 1500 ft AGL (or 2 min after lift-off, whichever occurs first).
 A magenta T.O INHIBIT memo is displayed in the Upper ECAM (E/WD) to inform the pilots of this.

 - Any ECAM warning/caution should prompt the Captain to seriously consider discontinuing the takeoff

 - Fire warning or severe damage

 - Any amber ECAM caution listed below:

 - Malfunctions or conditions that give unambiguous indications that the aircraft will not fly safely